How Digitalization has changed the face of Indian Economy in 2022

-A quick example of the positive impact these initiatives have created is the improved efficiency and reduced paperwork for accounting and bookkeeping firms for small businesses.
+A quick example of the positive impact these initiatives have created is the improved efficiency and reduced paperwork for companies across India.

 Today – since the process from GST registration to business tax filing is automated on digital platforms, there is less bureaucracy and faster, efficient service.

 We have unknowingly been a part of Digitisation for last so many years.

 We have all been a part of the Digital World where we have touched the Digitalised business processes by using in our day to day’s life.